radixdlt/olympia-node/README.md

 # radixdlt-core

-radixdlt-core is Radix' core consensus and networking module for the [Radix](https://www.radixdlt.com) Distributed Ledger.
+radixdlt-core is Radix's core consensus and networking module for the [Radix](https://www.radixdlt.com) Distributed Ledger.
+It includes a [HotStuff](https://arxiv.org/abs/1803.05069) BFT implementation.

 ## Table of contents